darvin-rakotomalala/docker-ecr-ssm-private-ec2/README.md

 ports.
 No SSH keys.
 Full command audit logging in CloudTrail.
 And we authenticate GitHub Actions to AWS using OpenID Connect (OIDC) — meaning zero long-lived AWS credentials stored as secrets.

+### Business Problem

+***

+In modern CI/CD pipelines, automated deployments to EC2 instances typically rely on traditional SSH connections.
+This legacy approach forces organizations to accept severe operational and security compromises to achieve continuous
+deployment:

+- **High Attack Surface**: Opening inbound port 22 on EC2 instances leaves systems continuously exposed to port scanning, brute-force attacks, and network-level exploitation.
+- **Secrets Vulnerability & Long-Lived Credentials**: Storing persistent SSH private keys or long-lived AWS IAM access keys inside CI/CD platforms (like GitHub Secrets) creates significant risk.
+If a key leaks, unauthorized actors gain direct shell access or AWS environment control.
+- **Compliance & Audit Deficits**: Standard SSH access lacks native, centralized logging of executed commands, making it extremely difficult for security teams to maintain compliance standards or trace actions during an incident.

+### The Challenge

+***

+The core challenge of this project was to completely redesign the deployment pipeline to achieve zero trust automation—deploying Docker containers to a private EC2 instance without compromising security or operational visibility.

+To solve this, the project had to meet several strict constraints:

+- **Zero Inbound Port Exposure**: Eliminate port 22 entirely by isolating the EC2 instance in a private subnet with no public IP address and no inbound security group rules.
+- **Passwordless & Keyless Authentication**: Authenticate GitHub Actions to AWS without storing long-lived AWS credentials, using OpenID Connect (OIDC) for short-lived, scoped access.
+- **Agent-Based Inbound-Free Execution**: Shift execution mechanics from SSH push commands to outbound agent communication using AWS Systems Manager (SSM) Session Manager and VPC Endpoints.
+- **Asynchronous Workflow Synchronization**: Handle SSM ```SendCommand``` natively in GitHub Actions, which executes asynchronously.
+The pipeline must poll for completion (```aws ssm wait command-executed```) and capture exit statuses/logs to ensure reliable CI/CD deployment feedback.
+- **Full Auditability**: Ensure every deployment command and action executed on the target instance is automatically recorded in AWS CloudTrail for enterprise-grade auditing.

 ### Why AWS Elastic Container Registry (ECR) Made Sense

 ***